kyverno/website/content/en/docs/Writing policies/mutate.md

 An **anchor** field, marked by parentheses and an optional preceding character, allows conditional processing for mutations.

-The mutate overlay rules support two types of anchors:
+The mutate overlay rules support three types of anchors:

 | Anchor             | Tag  | Behavior                                             |
 |--------------------|----- |----------------------------------------------------- |